mobingilabs/docs/README.md

 ## Ripple permissions

 {% hint style="warning" %}
-This page is still a work in progress.
+This section is still a work in progress.
 {% endhint %}

 The following are the list of permissions supported in RBAC for Ripple.